-Each year, Career Services organizes 2 large career fairs – one in fall semester and one in spring semester.
+Each year, Career Services organizes two large career fairs—one in fall semester and one in spring semester.
 They’re excellent opportunities for you to network with company representatives about an internship, co-op, or full-time position in your field of study.
-Hundreds of companies attend, and over 1000 company reps travel to campus to meet and hire you.
+Hundreds of companies attend, and over 1,000 company reps travel to campus to meet and hire you.

-You’ve worked hard in your studies, and company recruiters are very interested in your high level talent.
+You’ve worked hard in your studies, and company recruiters are very interested in your high-level talent.
 We encourage you to participate.
-Check the list of registered companies often, as it grows daily prior to the big event, and follow the easy tips below to increase your success at the Career Fair.
+Check the list of registered companies often, as it grows daily prior to the big event, and follow the easy tips below to increase your success at Career Fair.

 Being prepared for Career Fairs, just like everything in life, greatly enhances your success.

-The following tips and strategies can help, but there are also a number of other ways to best prepare for your success at the Career Fair:
+The following tips and strategies can help, but there are also a number of other ways to best prepare for success at Career Fair: